 6 Decide on where you will source the clothes/fabric from

 You need a source which will supply good quality products for your boutique.

-Look out for manufacturers that specialises in products you have in mind.
-Ask for samples ; the pictures / catalogues never tell the full story.
+Look out for manufacturers that specializes in products you have in mind.
+Ask for samples ; the pictures / catalogs never tell the full story.
 After you have seen them firsthand, You can negotiate with them and they can work out the budget according to your quantity.

 You may want to carry a particular designer ‘s clothes in your shop, in which case you should contact them directly ; if you have a contact person who can vouch for you reputed designers would be interested.